cultfamily-on-github/cult-donations-microservice-archive/README.md

 2. Programming corresponding services
 3. Donating to people who deserve it

-Reminder: Create Diagram to describe the incentive structure in detail.
+Reminder: Create Diagram to describe the incentive structure and with that the circular funding approach in detail.